 No. We do not do song or album reviews.
 We do, however, do premieres or features about you and the work you are doing.

 Hmm… in some contexts.
 We prefer our featured artists, bands, businesses featured on here to be at least 50% female or have a strong femme or nonbinary representation within the group.
 That means that we are generally sticking to the girl power w/ our content here.

 Girl Gang Music was founded in 2016 by music artist and activist Jen Miller.
 Read about the inspiration behind the idea and Jen’s first-hand letter to readers here.

 Who do you write about?

 Great question.
 We’re a little different than regular music blogs.
-We cover and profile people in all roles of the industry.
+We cover and profile people in all roles of the industry — creative or business.
 Songwriters, artists, photographers, managers, podcast hosts, label owners, journalists, producers, DJs, etc.

 If you’re a woman, LGBTQIA+, or nonbinary individual with a story to share with our community, we will consider it. 🙂